CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 ### Specs
 Give an overview of any key features, such as seeing the aperture and shutter speed in the viewfinder, or an extemely

+For EXAMPLE

-Dates Manufactured: 1977-1982
+Dates Manufactured:
-My Date: If available
+My Date:
 Camera Type: SLR
 Format: 35mm
 Shutter Speeds: 1s - 1/1000